Who should attend NYFLC?

-The goal of this conference is to embolden and prepare young feminists to become the social and political leaders of our generation.
-Attendees who are members of a FMLA or Feminist Campus group will learn specific skills to strengthen and grow their campus feminist organization.
-Individuals not currently in a campus group will learn how to start their group and recruit members, build coalitions, and create sustainable leadership structures.
-All attendees will gain deeper knowledge about feminist issues and will have the opportunity to attend trainings related to direct action campaigns.
-NYFLC attendees will also have the opportunity to build connections with feminists from across the country and build a larger organizing network in their own region.
+The goal of our annual conference is emboldening and preparing young feminists to become the social and political leaders of our generation.
+Attendees who are members of a Feminist Campus group will learn specific skills to strengthen and grow their organization and organize campaigns, and all attendees will have the opportunity to attend workshops related to direct action campaigns and gain deeper knowledge about feminist issues.
+Conference attendees will also have the opportunity to build connections with feminists from across the country and learn directly from one another.

 When should I arrive at the conference?

-The conference will begin on Saturday morning.
-Attendees who are traveling from out of state should arrive Friday night before the first day of the conference to ensure they don’t miss the morning activities.
+The conference begins on Saturday morning and will last through Sunday, with our Congressional Advocacy Day scheduled for Monday morning.
+Attendees traveling from out of state are encouraged to arrive Friday night before the first day of the conference to ensure they don’t miss the morning activities.

 What should I wear?